Mobile Chamber Awards

 Rev. Wesley A. James Minority Business Advocate

-Applications open for the Rev. Wesley A. James Minority Business Advocate Award in July.
+Applications for the Rev. Wesley A. James Minority Business Advocate open July 5 and close July 24, 2024.

 A dedicated community leader, Rev. Wesley A. James committed himself to ensuring that minority-owned businesses have equal access to contracting and procurement opportunities.
 Many of the local accomplishments in supplier diversity can be directly attributed to Rev. James.